Living the life I choose

 Spotlight on Scope for Change

-Since 2017, Scope for Change has supported 24 young people deliver a whole range of campaigns.
+Since 2017, Scope for Change has supported 24 young people run a whole range of campaigns.
 And we’re thrilled to see our next generation of disability activists coming through.
-Together, they’ve improved accessibility in schools, campaigned for legal protections for disabled volunteers and raised awareness of the impact of negative language towards disabled people.
+Together, they’ve improved accessibility in schools, campaigned for legal protections for disabled volunteers and raised awareness of the affect of negative language towards disabled people.

 The support I’ve received in developing my campaigning skills has been priceless.
 I’ve gained the confidence to speak about topics which are potentially controversial.